AuDigitalHealth/lingo/docs/design/application-components.md

 ## OWL toolkit

 The OWL Toolkit is a library that enables conversion between SNOMED CT's tabular relationships format and OWL (the Web Ontology Language, which is used in clinical terminology to describe relationships between concepts), and vice versa.
 Lingo uses it to generate axioms that are then fed into the name generator (if connected).

-## Sergio

-The Sergio process handles TGA feeds, creating or modifying the relevant tickets for each ARTG ID in the Lingo database.
-This synchronisation process keeps a set of tickets reflecting the priority order products from the ARTG database to add to AMT.
-External requests for specific products are managed as "up votes" for the product, which are then used to prioritise the creation of new products.

 ## Snodine